 Arab League delegation begins Khartoum meetings, junta-opposition negotiations continue

-The delegation of the League of Arab States, headed by Dr Khalil El Zorani, Deputy Secretary-General and Head of the Arab Affairs and National Security Sector of the Arab League, will begin his meetings with Sudanese officials and political groups in Khartoum on Wednesday as part of the efforts of the League to push the efforts of national consensus in Sudan.
+A delegation of the League of Arab States, headed by Dr Khalil El Zorani, Deputy Secretary-General and Head of the Arab Affairs and National Security Sector of the Arab League, will begin meeting with Sudanese officials and political groups in Khartoum on Wednesday.

 The Secretary-General’s spokesman stated that the delegation’s visit comes in the context of the commitment of the Arab League to support the parties in Sudan, to call for the resumption of the negotiation process, and to build confidence between them so as to ensure a broad national consensus to overcome the difficulties of the current phase and reach a compromise formula for the transitional period.

-The Arab League arrived in Khartoum on Tuesday evening for a three-day visit to the country.
+The Arab League delegation members arrived in Khartoum on Tuesday evening for a three-day visit to the country.

 The delegation includes the Plenipotentiary Minister Zein El Sabban and the Director of the Department of the Horn of Africa and Sudan at the Arab League.